CDL Consortium

 What Is a CDL Clearinghouse?

 The Clearinghouse database will include critical information on positive drug and alcohol tests, refusals to test, and details of the return-to-duty process for CDL drivers.
 This comprehensive data is essential for employers to ensure compliance with safety regulations, maintain good driver health, and ultimately reduce road crashes.
-All parties involved in the hiring process are expected to utilize this resource when making decisions about potential hires.
-Importance of The FMCSA 30-Minute Break Rule.
+All parties involved in the hiring process are expected to utilize this resource when making decisions about potential hires—the importance of The FMCSA 30-Minute Break Rule.

 CDL Permit Drug Testing